Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 First logs of MITMProxy

-Let’s put our experience from our previous attempt at self-hosting a CA into action.
-However, there is no PHP in the jail, so we can use a Python 3 web server instead.
+Let’s put our earlier self-hosting approach into action.
+Because there is no PHP in the jail, we spin up a Python 3 web server instead:

-After installing the CA in the Trusted Root Store on my clean notebook (and rebooting), I am treated to this display:
+After installing the CA in the Trusted Root Store on my clean notebook (and rebooting), I see this:

 MITM TLS interception is working well